-The Easter eggs have religious connotations, when you smash the egg and open it up, this symbolises the rise of Jesus, breaking out of the tomb, the resurrection.
+The Easter eggs have religious connotations, when you smash the egg and open it up, this symbolizes the rise of Jesus, breaking out of the tomb.
+The resurrection.

 Or simply a yummy chocolate egg full of surprising treats that kids can’t wait to eat, no matter what it represents!

-This little rabbit is called Foo Foo, which translated means fool, clown or Jester.
-He’s is a bit of a rebel and a bit of a rogue picking on creatures and bobbing them on the head!
+This little rabbit is called Foo Foo, which translated means fool, clown, or Jester.
+He is a bit of a rebel and a bit of a rogue picking on creatures and bobbing them on the head!

-Until a good fairy materialises and gives him a warning to stop this behaviour otherwise…..
+Until a good fairy materializes and gives him the warning to stop this behaviour otherwise…..

 LET’S TAKE A LOOK!
 This story has a catchy tune that is well known throughout the schools, although it sounds a bit like ‘Alouette’ or ‘The incy wincy spider’

 Whoops, he was warned! and as the good fairy declared, low and behold she changed him into a Goonie!
-What’s that? you may ask. mmm…. well it’s like an odd thing, a thingaby gig a weird looking thingy.
+What’s that? you may ask.
+Hmm…. well it’s like an odd thing, a thingy gig a weird-looking thingy.

-So the moral of the story? basically you learn through your mistakes and utimately in Little Rabbit Foos case, because he didn’t listen and he wasn’t very nice to others, there were consequences!
+So the moral of the story? basically, you learn through your mistakes, and ultimately in Little Rabbit Foos’s case, because he didn’t listen and he wasn’t very nice to others, there were consequences!